Jump to navigation

 Request Appointment Here

-The 2019 Plan GMF outreach and planning events took place in 2018 and 2019.
-The final document was approved by the Planning Commission in June 2019 and emphasized the importance of GMF’s character and history while identifying changes in trends and regional systems and listening to community values.
+The final 2019 Comprehensive Plan was approved by the Planning Commission in June 2019 and emphasized the importance of GMF’s character and history while identifying changes in trends and regional systems and listening to community values.

 Town of Green Mountain Falls Comprehensive Plan, adopted June 25, 2019